Feliz Navidad (song): Other recordings

 In 1980, the song was recorded in Estonian by Apelsin with lyrics by Henno Käo; however, this cover, titled "See viis", is not intended as a Christmas song.
 The lyrics describe the singer falling in love with someone over a song that they sing, but not being able to remember anything about the song but the melody.

 In 1981, the Euro-Caribbean dance group Boney M. included a cover in their Christmas Album.
 This version remained an airplay favourite in the festive season throughout the decades in Europe, reaching no. 32 in the official Spanish Single Chart.
 Although it has never been released as a single in the US, the cover also entered the Billboard Holiday Airplay chart reaching peak position no. 44 in 2017.

+The Wiggles covered this song on their Wiggly, Wiggly Christmas album and video in 1996.

-In 2002, Nick Jr.'s animated TV cartoon Dora the Explorer featured a cover of the song in the Christmas-themed episode, "A Present for Santa", as sung by Dora, Boots, Santa Claus (voiced by Howie Dorough from Backstreet Boys), and all the elves.
+In 2002, the Nick Jr. Channel's animated TV cartoon Dora the Explorer featured a cover of the song in the Christmas-themed episode "A Present for Santa", as sung by Dora, Boots, Santa Claus (voiced by Howie Dorough from Backstreet Boys), and all the elves.

+In 2008, David Crowder Band released a version on the compilation album X Christmas.

 In 2011, Canadian singer Michael Bublé recorded a cover medley of the song titled Mis Deseos/Felíz Navidad featuring Mexican singer Thalía for his album Christmas.
 Their version entered several Latin and Holiday charts on Billboard.
 Their version also entered charts in European countries like Belgium and Hungary.
+Their version was also certified Silver in the United Kingdom.